 Friends, readers, anyone who stumbles on my blog, here’s a brief update:

 - I have new music that I’d love to share with you.
-My upcoming album Meteorite is a cornucopia of musical ideas that have captivated me for the past five years.
-I’ve packed with riches in the hope that I might find inspiration in it for the rest of my life.
+My upcoming album Meteorite is a cornucopia of musical ideas that I’ve been developing for the past five years.
 Perhaps these ideas could excite, challenge, or please your ear as well?
 You can hear the first track and preorder the album here.
 It will release this summer and I will post again here when the date is finalized.

 - In March and April I participated in an online writing challenge/course called Ship30, where I wrote a 300-word essay each day for 30 days.
 All my essays were published on Twitter.
 I’ll be getting that material up here on my blog in due time, but for now the best way to check it out is follow me on Twitter and look at my history there.
 Here’s a summary of the writing theme I’ve been pursuing:

 - Many of us are drawn to music and other arts because they bring us joy.
 We seek fulfillment through creative expression.
 But the more serious we get as creators, the more pitfalls we encounter.
 Greater aspirations bring stress, confusion, blockage, and disillusionment.
 How can we pursue creativity in a way that actually delivers the fulfillment we seek?
 If art can help us learn about ourselves, connect with others, and experience the infinite or the divine, how can we realize those possibilities, growing as individuals by making art, building community by making art, connecting with “God” by making art?
 What ideas, practices, and tools can help us stay on track to growing more whole through our creative endeavors?